dentarg/auth0-blog/_posts/2018-01-15-building-real-time-web-applications-using-wolkenkit.markdown

 ## Turning your model into code

 To implement your model and turn it into code, you first have to create the directory structure for the application.
-Please note that in the following the commands are meant to be run using *Bash* on macOS or on Linux.
+Please note that the following the commands are meant to be run using *Bash* on macOS or on Linux.
 If you use another shell or another operating system, you might need to adjust the commands.

 First, create the application directory and, since you are going to start with the backend, a `server` directory within it.
 Conveniently, this can be done with a single command: